 Individuals and some governments make social justice a priority but not many businesses do.
 The reason behind this isn’t too mysterious: it’s the money, honey.
 Businesses are driven by the bottom line; if they don’t make a profit, they soon cease to exist.
 But we think it’s important to run a socially conscious business.
 We’re not going to make a buck on the back of someone else’s misfortune.

-It turns out that it’s actually completely possible to grow a responsible business in which employees and stakeholders are provided for and there’s still enough to do good outside our immediate sphere.
-We believe this is particularly important in the yoga business because if yogis aren’t going to look after humanity, who is?
+It turns out that it’s actually completely possible to grow a responsible business that provides for its employees and stakeholders and still has enough to do good outside our immediate sphere.
+We believe this is a particularly important goal for a yoga business because if yogis aren’t going to look after humanity, who is?

 Our yoga practices makes us hyperaware of the interconnectivity of all living things.
 Our planet and its inhabitants are not separate from our selves.
 If one person, animal, or ecosystem suffers, then we all do.
 It’s not ok to think ‘if I’m good in my little bubble then everything is right with the world’.
 Not when we have the means to do something about it.

 Unsurprisingly, yoga’s ethical code as outlined in Patanjali’s eight-limbed path backs us up.
-The yama aparigraha, like social justice, is perhaps best understood by looking at its opposite.
-Parigraha is greed, covetousness, avarice.
+One of the yamas is aparigraha, which, like social justice, is perhaps best understood by looking at its opposite.
+Parigraha is greed, covetousness, and avarice.
 Aparigraha is the opposite.
 If we remove greed from our economic equation, then it’s easy to see that there are ample resources to reach out and offer other people the opportunities to improve their situations.

 One of the best ways for us to do that is to work with established non-governmental organisations (NGOs) or charities who have programs in place that need financial support to continue changing lives.
-By making partnerships through which we can donate from the fruits of our own business as well as help to raise awareness of important causes, we bring our customers into the circle of giving (financially, but also in terms of spreading good, important social messages).
+Through these partnerships, we bring our customers into the circle of giving.

 Yoga Gives Back